TabPFN: One Model to Rule Them All?: Comparison with Gaussian process regression

-We evaluate the interpolation and extrapolation behavior of TabPFN trained on data sampled from predefined functions, comparing its performance to Gaussian process regression (GPR) as a baseline.
+To study the adaptiveness of TabPFN, we evaluate the interpolation and extrapolation behavior of TabPFN trained on data sampled from predefined functions, comparing its performance to Gaussian process regression (GPR) as a baseline.
 Experiments are conducted in both one-dimensional (1D) and two-dimensional (2D) settings.